awslabs/kubeflow-manifests/deployments/add-ons/prometheus/README.md

 6. Create the monitoring namespace:
     1. `kubectl create namespace monitoring`
 7. Run the kustomize build command to build your prometheus resources:
-    1. `kustomize build deployments/add-ons/prometheus | kubectl apply -f`
+    1. `kustomize build deployments/add-ons/prometheus | kubectl apply -f -`

 ## Steps to Verify Prometheus and AMP are Connected
 1. Get the Prometheus Pod name: